aws-samples/eks-cluster-upgrade/README.md

 There are a number of version compatibility constraints, health checks, etc., before a cluster can successfully be upgraded. `eksupgrade` performs the following pre-flight checks:

-1. Target Version Compatibility Check - Since any cluster in eks is always allowed to upgrade to one above version and not beyond a check for the target version is done as with each upgrade there are a lot of configuration changes and upgrading directly to a higher version can lead to breakdown of the services being provided by it.
+1. Target Version Compatibility Check - Since any cluster in EKS is always allowed to upgrade to one version above and not beyond, a check for the target version is done as with each upgrade there are a lot of configuration changes and upgrading directly to a higher version can lead to breakdown of the services being provided by it.
-2. Customer Management Key - A cluster might have CMK Key associated with it and so it is essential to verify if the same exists in users account to carry out the upgrade
+2. Customer Management Key - A cluster might have a CMK Key associated with it, so it is essential to verify if the same exists in user's account before carrying out the upgrade.
 3. Security Group - Every cluster has a security group associated with it to restrict and allow the flow of traffic across it, and therefore it has to be verified whether it exists in the user's VPC or not.
-4. Nodegroup and worker node detail - EKS cluster supports multiple types of node groups and so for the purpose of upgrade and there kubelet version compatibility check they have to classify to proceed with the upgrade step.
+4. Node group and worker node detail - EKS cluster supports multiple types of node groups.
+So for the purpose of upgrade, their kubelet version compatibility has to be checked to proceed with the upgrade step.
-5. Subnets - A minimum of 4-5 free IP are required when doing a cluster upgrade to launch new nodes and nodegroup with the old ones to keep the services of the cluster running while the upgrade is going on and so a check for them
+5. Subnets - A minimum of 4-5 free IPs are required when doing a cluster upgrade to launch new nodes and node groups with the old ones to keep the services of the cluster running while the upgrade is going on.
+So check on the existence of the free IPs is performed.
-   Target version compatibly check
-6. Cluster Roles - There are a lot of important cluster roles required during the upgrade related to addons, nodes and other components of cluster without which cluster upgrade cannot be executed successfully.
+6. Cluster Roles - There are a lot of important cluster roles required during the upgrade related to addons, nodes, and other components of the cluster without which the cluster upgrade cannot be executed successfully.
-7. Pod Security Policy - Eks privileged role has to be checked to be present with the current pod security policy.
+7. Pod Security Policy - EKS privileged role has to be checked to be present with the current pod security policy. (deprecated in Kubernetes v1.21, and removed from Kubernetes in v1.25)
-8. cluster addons - The cluster addons like kube-proxy, VPC CNI and CoreDNS are essential for running various services across the cluster and sometimes there are certain variable parameters present by them which have been customized by the users end as per the functionality the cluster supports which have to captured while upgrading and then added during the upgrade for the services to continue working smoothly as before.
+8. Cluster addons - The cluster addons like kube-proxy, VPC CNI and CoreDNS are essential for running various services across the cluster.
+The parameters available on these addons which are customized by the users on the target cluster have to be captured while upgrading so that they are to added back to maintain service availability.
-9. Pod Disruption Budget - The existence of PDB has to be checked in the cluster and minimum and maximum available with it has to be taken into account while upgrading.
+9. Pod Disruption Budget - The existence of PDB has to be checked in the cluster, and minimum and maximum available with it has to be taken into account while upgrading.
-10. Horizontal Pod and Cluster Autoscaler - As the other components are upgraded to the compatible image version, a check firstly to check of these are present and then to upgrade them to compatible version with respect to the control plane.
+10. Horizontal Pod and Cluster Autoscaler - As the other components are upgraded to the compatible image version, a check is performed to see if Cluster or Horizontal Pod Autoscaler are present.
+They are reviewed to upgrade to a compatible version with respect to the control plane.

 ### Cluster Upgrade

-1. Control plane upgrade - this is handled entirely by AWS once the version upgrade has been requested
+1. Control plane upgrade - This is handled entirely by AWS once the version upgrade has been requested.
-2. Identification of Managed and Self managed node - The worker nodes are identified as EKS managed and self managed to perform upgrade
+2. Identification of Managed and Self-managed node - The worker nodes are identified as EKS managed and Self-managed to perform upgrade.
-3. Managed Node group update - updates managed node group to the specified version
+3. Managed Node group update - Updates managed node group to the specified version.
-4. Self Managed Nodegroup update
+4. Self-managed Node group update
-   - Launch new nodes with upgraded version and wait until they require ready status for next step
+   - Launch new nodes with upgraded version and wait until they require ready status for next step.
-   - Mark existing nodes as unschedulable
+   - Mark existing nodes as unschedulable.
-   - If pod disruption budget (PDB) is present then check for force eviction flag (--force) which is given by user, only then evict the pods or continue with the flow
+   - If pod disruption budget (PDB) is present then check for force eviction flag (--force) which is given by user, only then evict the pods or continue with the flow.

 ## Pre-Requisites